raul-ortega/u360gts/wiki/configuration-pan-servo.md

 ### Final step

 Finally the tracker has sttoped spinning, and some beeps confirms that the automatic pan servo calibration process has finished.

+## Manual Pan Servo Calibration

+Calibration pulse is not an stop pulse (min or max), it is only a pulse we need to start movement for the calibration, it has nothing to do with calculations.
+If you think that the pan0 (stop pulse) value might be arround 1500, we set calibration pulse as 1400.
+This calibration pulse is used only during automatic calibration proccess.

+During automatic calibration, the tracker will try to figure out the min_pan0 pulse (pulse lower than pan0 where the tracker stops) and max_pulse (pulse higher than pan0 where the tracker stops).
+This is because the servo stops movement whithing a range of pulses.

+For a better precission you may caluculate pan0 and min_pan_speed manualy.
+You should figure out the min_pan0 and max_pan0 pulses using the up/down arrows of stop pulse field of the GUI, and then do the calculations bellow.

+e.g.:

+	min_pan0 = 1495
+	max_pan0 = 1530

+Lets calculate the stop pulse:

+	**pan0 = min_pan 0 + (max_pan0 - min_pan0) / 2**

+	pan0 = 1495 + (1530 - 1495) / 2 = 1512.5

+	Rounded **pan0 = 1513**

+And finally the minimun increment to start moving:

+	**min_pan_speed = (max_pan0 - pan0) / 2**

+	min_pan_speed = (1530 - 1513) / 2 = 8.5

+	Rounded **min_pan_speed = 9**